Introduction: 3D Print Your Own Brain

 (Update September 2017: There is a newer version of FreeSurfer which is not provided for Windows.The instructions were made using FreeSurfer 5.3.0.
 I provided a link to the old version at point 2.)

 These are instructions for Windows.
 If you have Linux of Mac you can install FreeSurfer directly using the instructions on the FreeSurfer website

 - Install VirtualBox for "Windows hosts x86/amd64" from this link (~110MB)

-- Download and extract the FreeSurfer Virtualbox (Xubuntu) image from here (~9GB)
+- Download and extract the FreeSurfer Virtualbox (Xubuntu) image from here (the last link, ~9GB)

 - Follow these instructions to install FreeSurfer for VirtualBox.
 I recommend using more Memory than they use (like 2-4GB).